-"Gotta DIG It" is our motto.
-It is also a movement of social inclusion for people with disabilities, and the name of our signature program to promote this movement.
-The Gotta DIG It Program can be adapted to teach social inclusion to any group, school, or organization.
-This could mean a few people or a large corporation, institution, or whole campus.
+"Gotta DIG It" is the way we feel about inclusion.
+It's also our motto and the name of our signature program to promote the social inclusion movement using mindfulness and experiential learning.
+Our Gotta DIG It Program can be adapted to teach social inclusion to any group, school, organization or community.

-Our impact is made through promoting authentic empathy within society.
-We've gone into schools, offices, libraries, homes, and events, promoting inclusion and opening minds.
-Our programs are based on research of what truly brings change to the human mind, and in turn to whole communities: Mindfulness, Experience, and Unity.
+Our programs are based on concepts of what truly brings change to the human mind, and in turn to whole communities: Mindfulness, Experience, and Unity.
 This is what it takes to create the emotional impact needed to make change happen.

-MINDFULNESS: The state of being fully present, aware, without judgement and with compassion.
-We incorporate mindfulness practices like meditation, mind and heart openers, and intention-focused strategies.
+MINDFULNESS: We can demystify the "M" word for you.
+Mindfulness is simply the state of being fully present, without judgement and with compassion and curiosity.
+We incorporate mindfulness practices, mind and heart openers, and intention-focused strategies in our teaching methods.

 HANDS-ON EXPERIENCE: Participants get to use their hands, bodies, and senses to experience what it feels like to have certain limitations on our abilities.
-By using experiential learning stations to simulate various disabilities, we can expose people to the daily challenges facing people with disabilities as well as the common traits we all share.
-These learning stations are often lead by individuals with the specific limitations we are simulating.
+By using experiential learning stations to simulate various disabilities, we can expose mainstream participants to some of the obstacles those of us with disabilities overcome daily.
+We want to convert sympathy to empathy, and bring attention to the limitless common traits we all share.
+These learning stations are often lead by individuals with the specific limitations we aim to simulate.
 Although there is no way to truly live a day or even an hour in the life of someone with a disability, this gives us a taste of what it can feel like.
 When mindfully observing these limitations on abilities, we are able to create a sense of understanding.

 UNITY: What unites us is much more important than what divides us.
-Our method of teaching inclusion to mainstream society always emphasizes the universal human traits we all share, regardless of differing abilities.
-Our programs require your involvement, and are lead by members of your own community including people with all different abilities, uniting to understand each other.
+Gotta DIG It always emphasizes the universal human qualities we all share, regardless of differing abilities.
+Our programs require personal involvement, and are lead by members of your own community including people with all different abilities, uniting to understand each other.

-We have existing school program models which can be done in an assembly format for an hour or so, or a classroom format in which GOTTA DIG IT is worked into school curriculum over the course of a day up to a week.
+We have existing program models for school-based programs which can be done in an assembly format for an hour or so, or a classroom format in which GOTTA DIG IT is worked into school curriculum over the course of a day up to a week.